syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 {% endhighlight %}

-> _Note: To use GetRecordAtRowIndex method, you can refer Syncfusion.UI.Xaml.Grid.Helper._
+N> To use GetRecordAtRowIndex method, you can refer Syncfusion.UI.Xaml.Grid.Helper._